 To comply with PRC laws and regulations, Zhejiang Taohaoche, which became a wholly owned subsidiary of the Company after the completion of the RTO, conducts a substantial portion of the business in China through Ningbo Jiusheng and Qingdao Shengmei (the "Haitaoche VIEs"), and their subsidiaries, based on a series of contractual arrangements signed on July 11, 2019 and amended in October and November 2020, by and among Zhejiang Taohaoche, the Haitaoche VIEs and their nominee shareholders.
-Through these contractual arrangements, the Company exert control over the Haitaoche VIEs and receive substantially all the economic benefits from their operations.
-These contractual agreements include Business Operation Agreements, Powers of Attorney (Annex I of Business Operation Agreement), Agreement on Disposal of Equity and Assets, Exclusive Consulting and Service Agreements, Equity Pledge Agreements (collectively "Haitaoche VIE Agreements").
+Through these contractual arrangements, the Company became the primary beneficiary of the Haitaoche VIEs and received substantially all the economic benefits from their operations.
+These agreements include Business Operation Agreements, Powers of Attorney (Annex I of Business Operation Agreement), Agreement on Disposal of Equity and Assets, Exclusive Consulting and Service Agreements, Equity Pledge Agreements (collectively "Haitaoche VIE Agreements").